stranothus/stranothus/README.md

 ### Hi there!

 I'm Quinn Gibson (he/him), of Stranothus Studios.
-I'm a young web developer in the freelance web development business!
+I'm a young web developer in the freelance business!

 ## A little about me